 Now, before I go any further, Johansen certainly brings a lot of value outside of just point scoring.
 He’s a great leader on the ice, checks hard, is a gifted puck handler and performs exceptionally well in the faceoff circle nearly winning 60 percent of his faceoffs this past season.

 “The league is getting quicker.
 Joey is a skillful player.
 He has size, he’s good on face-offs, he’s got lots of good things to offer.
-But the game is getting quicker and [speed is not] one of his strengths.”- Barry Trotz on Ryan Johansen’s Offseason, Per John Glennon of the Nashville Post
+But the game is getting quicker and one of his strengths.”- Barry Trotz on Ryan Johansen’s Offseason, Per John Glennon of the Nashville Post

 With that said, Johansen is trending down and I’m not sure where the Predators can find room for him on the 2023-24 starting lineup unless they take away a center role from the likes of a Juuso Parssinen, Cody Glass, Tommy Novak or Colton Sissons.
 Those are my starting centers for opening night of 2023-24.